10 months ago

-Specificity: Single letter changes in DNA and RNA are important.
+Accuracy: Single letter changes in DNA and RNA are important.
 They can determine whether a particular treatment will work.
 CRISPR diagnostic tools can detect these single letter differences.
 Researchers just pair the appropriate molecular scissors with the appropriate guide molecules.

 CRISPR diagnostics are simple, versatile, and easy to use.
-They enable clinicians to take the appropriate actions to treat disease.
+They will enable clinicians to take the appropriate actions to treat disease.
 They can prevent patient suffering throughout the world.
 We hope these fantastic tools will make healthcare more effective and less expensive!